info443-wi22/443-atom/README.md

   return notification;
 }
 </code></pre>
-Zooming out, we can also see how the classes interact with eachother from just their names alone.
+Zooming out, we can also see how the classes interact with each other from just their names alone.
 For example, we can correctly infer that the `NotificationManager` class manages the `Notification` class by collecting the various instances of `Notification` and displaying them and their statuses.

 <br>